SpikeInterface/spikeinterface/doc/modules/widgets.rst

 This backend is Qt based with PyQt5, PyQt6 or PySide6 support.
 Qt is sometimes tedious to install.

-For pip based install, run:
+For a pip-based installation, run:

 .. code-block:: bash